Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/azure/client-generator-core/access/README.md

-# _Specs_Azure REST client library for JavaScript
+# _Specs_Azure client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for _Specs_Azure REST client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for _Specs_Azure client.

 Test for internal decorator.